2. Significant Accounting Policies

 Other employee benefits, not covered by the above categories, will be recognized as an expense in the income statement when the company has a present legal or constructive obligation to make the payments as a result of past events, and a reliable estimate of the obligation can be made.

 Transactions arising in foreign currencies during the year are converted at the rates closely approximating the rates ruling on the transaction dates.
-Foreign-currency denominated monetary assets and liabilities if any are translated at exchange rates in effect at the Balance Sheet date.
+Foreign-currency denominated monetary assets and liabilities outstanding as on year end, if any are translated at exchange rates in effect at the Balance Sheet date.
+Foreign currency denominated non-monetary assets and liabilities measured at historical cost are translated at the exchange rate prevalent at the date of transaction.
 The gains or losses resulting from conversion in terms of the above are included in the Statement of Profit and Loss.
 Revenue, expense and cash-flow items denominated in foreign currencies are translated using the exchange rate in effect on the date of the transaction.

 Cash flows are reported using the indirect method, whereby profit before tax is adjusted for the effects of transactions of a non- cash nature, any deferrals or accruals of past or future operating cash receipts or payments and item of income or expenses associated with investing or financing cash flows.
 The cash flows from operating, investing and financing activities are segregated.